Solar Energy - Introduction to SEBE¶

 Determine the area of each pixel (AP): e.g. 1 m2

 As some roofs are tilting the area may be larger for some pixels.
 The actual area (AA) can be computed from:

 AA = AP / cos(Si)

 where the slope (Si) of the raster pixel should be in radians (1 deg = pi/180 rad).

 - Use the DSM for the elevation layer.

 - Create the slope z factor =1 - area

-- To determine the area after you have removed the wall area from the buildings.
+Now determine the area after you have removed the wall area ( assumed to have slope greater than 65) from the buildings

 - Right-click on the Energyyearroof-layer and go to Properties and then Transparency.

 - Add a custom transparency (green cross) where values between 0 and 900 are set to 100% transparency.